noamross/openquals/Dissertation Proposal Outline-w-refs.md

 illustrated with application to delta smelt ( Hyposmesus transpacificus ).
 Canadian Journal of Fisheries and Aquatic Science 1306:1285–1306.

-Meentemeyer, R. K., N. J. Cunniffe, A. R. Cook, J. a.
-N. Filipe, R. D. Hunter,
+Meentemeyer, R. K., N. J. Cunniffe, A. R. Cook, J. A. N. Filipe, R. D. Hunter,
 D. M. Rizzo, and C. a Gilligan.
 2011.
 Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030).
 Ecosphere 2:1–24.